 C. Austin Hill–Artistic Director

-Chris is a Visiting Assistant Professor of Theatre at Lycoming College.
+Chris is a professional writer and theatre maker.
+Previously, Chris was a Visiting Assistant Professor of Theatre at Lycoming College.
 Before coming to Lycoming, Chris was an Assistant Professor of Theatre History at Youngstown State University, and was previously the Director of the Theatre Program at Tennessee Wesleyan University.
 Chris holds a PhD in Theatre History, Dramatic Literature, and Criticism from The Ohio State University, specializing in Irish theatre.

 Chris is a cultural studies historian, specializing in Irish drama.
 He recently published a chapter in Autumnal Faces: Old Age in British and Irish Dramatic Narratives.
 (Ed.
 Katarzyna Bronk), a review in Theatre Journal, a chapter in The Supernatural Revamped (Barbara Brodman and James Doan, eds.), an article in Irish Studies South, and has presented at conferences across the US, in London, and in Ireland.
 His first book, entitled Cultural History of Film in the United States, was published by Kendall Hunt Publishing in 2018.